This page is temporarily undergoing updates. Stay tuned for an updated route map and printable route directions.

 What is the Sudbury Camino?

 Inspired by the famous El Camino de Santiago pilgrimage routes, the Sudbury Camino is a challenge initiated by Rainbow Routes Association (RRA) in 2017.
 In the future, Rainbow Routes would like to once again lead an all day Camino hike, but in the meantime interested persons are encouraged to partake in the Camino challenge with friends and family.

-The Sudbury Camino is a 21 km journey beginning at Moonlight Beach and ending at Robinson Park.
+The Sudbury Camino is a 28 km journey beginning at Fielding Park and ending at Moonlight Beach.
 Issued last year, the challenge remains for interested participants to travel as much of the route as possible.
-This route offers an authentic and unique Camino-like experience while enabling the discover of Greater Sudbury's portion of the Great Trail (Trans Canada Trail).
-The Camino covers only a section of the 93 km Sudbury segment of the Trans Canada Trail, as depicted on the map below.
+This route offers an authentic and unique Camino-like experience while enabling the discovery of Greater Sudbury's portion of the Great Trail (Trans Canada Trail).
+The Camino covers only a section of the 93 km Sudbury segment of the Trans Canada Trail.